What Is Latency in Online Music Collaboration (and How to Reduce It)

-Music requires precise timing between participants.
+Music requires precise timing.

-Unlike conversation, musicians depend on:
+Unlike conversation, musicians rely on:

 - rhythmic alignment